outsmartchad/solana-trading-cli/README.md

 [🔗doc](https://outsmartchad.github.io/solana-trading-cli/)
 ## High-Performance Solana trading Bot
 A open-sourced, free, low-latency trading bot designed for developing your own trading bot.
-It provides swap functions of multiple dexes, and uses low-latency infrastructures like Jito and BloXroute to minimize the time it takes to execute trades, as well as the real-time metric of the liquidity pool.
+It provides swap functions of multiple dexes, and uses low-latency infrastructures like Jito and BloXroute to minimize the time it takes to execute trades, as well as fetch the real-time metric of the liquidity pool.

 ## Main Features